 Jira vs Trello isn't the only project management head-to-head you should be thinking about – in fact, there are providers out there that scored better than both of them on our last round of testing.

-Wrike's pricing plans are also a bit more expensive than both Jira and Trello, but it has a free plan with no user limit and scores higher than both (4.5/5) overall too, and we found it better for managing complex tasks than Trello's simple software.
+Wrike’s pricing plans are also a bit more expensive than both Jira and Trello, but it has a free plan with no user limit and scores higher than both (4.4/5) overall too, and we found it better for managing complex tasks than Trello’s simple software.
+It also scores 5/5 for integrations, connecting to a much wider range of useful programs than either Jira or Trello.

-Read our guide to the top Jira alternatives, or compare Jira vs Trello and various other matchups using our table below:
+Read our guides to the top Jira alternatives and Trello alternatives, or compare Jira vs Trello and various other matchups using our table below:

 Price From All prices listed as per user, per month (billed annually) | Free Version | Verdict | |||||||